 This section contains tables of terminologies referenced in the Mobile Report Alert [ITI-84] transaction.

-The following table contains values, which shall be used by the Alert Reporter in the Mobile Alert Request message for CommunicationRequest.category.
+The following table contains values, which shall be used by the Alert Reporter in the Mobile Report Alert Request message for CommunicationRequest.category.

 Table 3.84.5.1-1: Mobile Report Alert Category Code System - 1.3.6.1.4.1.19376.1.2.5.1